Leonor Cecotto

 Leonor Cecotto (died 8 May 1982, Asunción, Paraguay) was a 20th-century Latin American painter and engraver.
-Born in Argentina, she resided in Paraguay for the majority of her life, eventually becoming a prominent artist in the latter country.
+Born in Argentina, she resided in Paraguay for most of her life, eventually becoming a prominent artist in the latter country.
 She was known for both her paintings and her xylographs.

 Biography

-Cecotto was born in Ciudad de Formosa, Argentina, in 1918, 1920 or 1922.
+Cecotto was born in Formosa, Argentina, in 1918, 1920 or 1922.

-Her parents were Vicente González Leiva (Spanish) and Catalina Cecotto (Argentinian).
+Her parents were Vicente González Leiva (Spanish) and Catalina Cecotto (Argentine).
 Her father was a piano tuner, and she initially studied piano, and taught piano to earn money.

 From a young age, Leonor Cecotto resided in Paraguay.

-Cecotto was largely self-educated, in part because her father forbade her to attend El Ateneo Paraguayo (the Paraguayan Athenaeum).
+Cecotto was largely self-educated, in part because her father forbade her to attend the Ateneo Paraguayo.
 She was taught drawing and painting privately at home, by a French artist, Francis Eugene Charles.

 In the 1950s she approached João Rossi, a Brazilian professor at a YMCA-hosted arts workshop.
 Rossi—known as a driving force for a "modernization" of the contemporary Paraguayan plastic arts—introduced Cecotto to professional art.

 Cecotto was also influenced by Livio Abramo, a Brazilian-born engraver who also resided in Paraguay and taught woodcut courses.

 As a result of her contributions, Cecotto is considered part of the Grupo Arte Nuevo, a school of influential 20th-century Paraguayan artists.

-Ceocotto was a founder of the Center de Artistas Plasticos del Paraguay, and taught drawing and painting at the Female Institute of Integrated Culture in Asuncion.
+Cecotto was a founder of the Centro de Artistas Plasticos del Paraguay, and taught drawing and painting at the Female Institute of Integrated Culture in Asunción.